Page Nav

 Summary and Questions, Answers

-Summary - The lesson, " Deep Water " is written by William Douglas, who was an English Teacher by profession and later became a successful lawyer and friend to the President and remains the longest-serving Justice in the history of the court.
-This lesson is an autobiographical extract from, " Of Men and Mountains", where he explains, how he conquered the fear of water.
-He had his first encounter with water when he was a merely 4 years old boy with his father.
-The second misadventure came into his life at the age of 11 years, when a bully boy threw him in a swimming pool, where he experienced the terror of death and was almost drowned in the water.
-Then fearing water continuously haunted his mind and kept him away from water sport activities and fishing.
-But he was determined to get rid of water fear.
-Then finally he decided to take the services of the swimming instructor and slowly but steadily, bit by bit, piece by piece, continuous practice with determination and self-belief, he turned into an excellent swimmer.
-He finally conquered the water fear and regained his confidence.
+Summary - The lesson, " Deep Water," is written by William Douglas, who was an English Teacher by profession and later became a successful lawyer and friend to the President, and remains the longest-serving Justice in the history of the court.
+This lesson is an autobiographical extract from " Of Men and Mountains", where he explains how he conquered the fear of water.
+He had his first encounter with water when he was merely a 4-year-old boy with his father.
+The second misadventure came into his life at the age of 11 years, when a bully boy threw him into a swimming pool, where he experienced the terror of death and was almost drowned in the water.
+Then, fearing water continuously haunted his mind and kept him away from water sport activities and fishing.
+But he was determined to get rid of his water fear.
+Then finally, he decided to take the services of the swimming instructor and slowly but steadily, bit by bit, piece by piece, with continuous practice with determination and self-belief, he turned into an excellent swimmer.
+He finally conquered his water fear and regained his confidence.
 Truthfully, he justified the saying of President Roosevelt, " All we have to fear is fear itself".
-After all, whatever we want is always lies on another side of the fear.
+After all, whatever we want always lies on the other side of fear.

 Glossary -